jbryeet/mindmirror/README.md

 ## 🧠 Overview

 MindMirror provides a simple interface: write about your day, submit, and get an immediate emotional analysis.
-It's meant to be lightweight, private, and user-friendly — no signups, no data tracking, no clutter.
+It's meant to be lightweight, private, and user-friendly,no signups, no data tracking, no clutter.

 ---